 We are deeply sorry for your loss - the staff at Darling-Mouser Funeral Home

-BROWNSVILLE, TX. – María Elena S. De León entered into eternal rest on Friday, the 29th of July 2022 in the comfort of her Brownsville residence surrounded by her loving family.
-She was ninety-one years of age.
+BROWNSVILLE, TX. - Reynaldo Herrera, affectionately known as Rey, entered into eternal rest on Sunday, the 14th of August 2022 in the comfort of his Brownsville residence surrounded by his loving family.
+He was eighty-one years of age.

-Visiting hours will be held on Thursday, the 4th of August 2022 between the hours of two o’clock in the afternoon and nine o’clock at night, with the recitation of the holy rosary to begin at seven o’clock Thursday evening within the East Chapel of Darling-Mouser Funeral Home.
-The rosary will be livestreamed and recorded for viewing.
-This video may be accessed by visiting her obituary tribute page at www.darlingmouser.com.
+Visiting hours will be held on Friday, the 19th of August 2022 between the hours of twelve noon and four o’clock in the afternoon within the East Chapel of Darling-Mouser Funeral Home.

-The Funeral Mass will be celebrated at twelve noon on Friday, the 5th of August 2022 at Holy Family Catholic Church, 2405 E. Tyler Street, Brownsville.
-Interment will then follow, via an escorted procession, at Buena Vista Burial Park, 5 McDavitt Boulevard, Brownsville.
+The Funeral Mass will be celebrated at ten o'clock in the morning on Saturday, the 20th of August 2022 at St. Mary's Catholic Church.
+Interment with military honors will then follow, via an escorted procession, at Rose Lawn Memorial Gardens, 4464 Old Port Isabel Road, Brownsville.

-Memories of María Elena may be shared at www.darlingmouser.com.
+Memories of Rey may be shared at www.darlingmouser.com.

 Personalized funeral arrangements directed by Steven R. Hieu Bailey and Staff have been entrusted to the care of Darling-Mouser Funeral Home at 945 Palm Boulevard in Brownsville, Texas 78520, (956) 546-7111.